karthik/rdrop2/README.md

 __Known issues__

-* There are issues with the content-type for text file uploads.
-Binary files are also having issues the moment.
-This will get fixed up shortly.
+* There are currently no known bugs.
 * For any other issues, please file an [issue](https://github.com/karthik/rDrop2/issues).